 - pinch of salt

-- Chokecherry vinegar sauce (reduce a bit of chokecherry vinegar with a pinch of sugar until syrupy).
+- Chokecherry vinegar sauce reduce chokecherry vinegar with equal parts of sugar by volume for a light syrup

 - Grind the toasted black walnuts in a spice grinder until very fine.